Sir Charles Lowther Plate Preview, Tips, Runners & Trends

 Sir Charles Lowther Plate Jockey Statistics

-There are two leading jockeys in the Sir Charles Lowther Plate over the last 17 renewals with both Aidan Coleman and Harry Skelton who have both won the race three times.
-Aidan Coleman's winners have been Summery Justice (2010), Quartz De Thaix (2012) and Snow Leopardess (2021).
-Harry Skelton winners have been with What A Good Night (2015), Sir Mangan (2017) and Le Milos (2022).
+The leading jockey in the Sir Charles Lowther Plate over the last 18 renewals is Harry Skelton, who has won the race three times, with those three winners coming from What A Good Night (2015), Sir Mangan (2017) and Le Milos (2022).

 JockeyR-W-PWinEW